LakshmiPriyaPrakash/Catalyst/README.md

-Catalyst, a Medium clone, is a website dedicated to stories on sustainability, minimalism, green-living and all the small, steady lifestyle choices we can make to change the world for the better.
+Catalyst, a Medium clone, is a website dedicated to stories on sustainability, minimalism, green-living, and all the lifestyle choices we can make to change the world for the better.

 **Documentation:** https://github.com/LakshmiPriyaPrakash/Catalyst/wiki